 Every female fertility patient undergoes several fertility assessment tests.
-These tests provide an overview of the approximate number of eggs remaining in her ovarian reserve as well her potential response to fertility medications.
+These tests provide an overview of the approximate number of eggs remaining in her ovarian reserve as well as her potential response to fertility medications.
 None of the tests can evaluate egg quality, though we know this declines with age.

 Your doctor will discuss the test results with you so you can make a joint determination about whether to proceed with further treatment using your own eggs.
-Often women need to see if they can beat the odds with their own eggs before moving on to another family building procedure.
-Usually an IVF cycle, especially one combined with genetic screening, can provide patients with valuable information about the odds of conceiving with their own eggs.
+Often women need to see if they can beat the odds with their own eggs before moving on to another family-building procedure.
+Usually, an IVF cycle, especially one combined with genetic screening, can provide patients with valuable information about the odds of conceiving with their own eggs.

 Women who decide to use donated eggs frequently have experienced multiple losses with their own eggs, included failed IVF cycles and miscarriages.
 When you are producing abnormal eggs and embryos, it probably is time to make other choices.

 The loss of passing your genetic characteristics to your child can be perceived as a profound loss.
 However, using donor eggs also gives you many benefits.
 Donor egg with IVF enables women to experience pregnancy and childbirth, take care of their baby prenatally, and nurse their child.

 Using donated eggs also allows the female’s partner to be genetically related to their child, which is an important consideration for many couples.

 The first confirmed birth of a baby born with donor eggs occurred in 1984.
 Before egg donation, adoption was the sole recourse for couples that had exhausted other treatment possibilities.